 This project was evaluated in conformance with the existing rules of the Guadalupe County GCD.
 Part of the supply developed by this project exceeds the amount of available water identified in the current Guadalupe County GCD management plan.
 The amount of water needed by the project that exceeds the available water in the management plan cannot be implemented unless and until permits are received from the Guadalupe County GCD.
-This project does not cause the Guadalupe County GCD management plan.
+This project does not cause the Guadalupe County GCD management plan to be in conflict with the South Central Texas Regional Water Plan.